aham-oudeis/Training/launch_school/RB120-OOP/study_guide.md

 	and passing in :name, :teacher as arguments

 attr_* methods are prefered for their simplicity, but when there are other demands in place, we would have to use manual getter and setter methods.
-For instance, when we need to have a built in customization for accessing and setting instance variables.
+For instance, when we need to have a built-in customization for accessing and setting instance variables.
 =end
 ```